 If we reduced cancer deaths in the next 40 years by 20 per cent we would save $18 billion.

-The Westmead precinct is ideally placed to host Australia’s first Particle Treatment and Research Centre due to its scale, expertise and partnerships, its strategic location close to major domestic and international transport corridors and facilities and its unparalleled development potential.
+The Westmead precinct is ideally placed to host Australia’s first Particle Treatment and Research Centre due to its scale, expertise and partnerships, its strategic location close to major domestic and international transport corridors and facilities, and its unparalleled development potential.

-The proposal for establishing a National Particle Treatment and Research Centre at the Westmead precinct has the commitment from a diverse range of service partners and stakeholders who have contributed significant time, skills and expertise to develop the proposal.
+The proposal for establishing a National Particle Treatment and Research Centre at Westmead has the commitment from a diverse range of service partners and stakeholders who have contributed significant time, skills and expertise to develop the proposal.

 Download the document summarising the proposal